kalluriramya/JavaUIPrograms/README.md

 # JavaUIPrograms
-Please run the index1.html filw which is the index page of this project.
+Please run the index1.html file which is the index page of this project.
 From the Index page you can navigate to two other pages "services.html" and "info.html"